DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * eal: The function ``rte_eal_remote_launch`` will return new error codes after read or write error on the pipe, instead of calling ``rte_panic``.

-* eal: The ``rte_logs`` struct and global symbol will be made private to remove it from the externally visible ABI and allow it to be updated in the future.

 * eal: The ``rte_dev_event`` structure will be made private to the EAL as no public API makes use of it.